-Tenure-line faculty are paid in twelve monthly installments, from September through August.
+Tenured and tenure-track faculty are paid in twelve monthly installments, from September through August.

 ii.
 Reappointment

 Reappointments are contingent upon the satisfaction of the general criteria for the evaluation of faculty members and the specific criteria for particular ranks outlined in section 12 of this Manual.
 Only activities and achievements since the original appointment shall be considered in connection with a reappointment decision.